What are therapy pets?

 There are three basic types of pet therapy:

-1. Therapeutic visitation is the most common type of pet therapy, in which owners take their personal pets to visit health care facilities.
+- Therapeutic visitation is the most common type of pet therapy, in which owners take their personal pets to visit healthcare facilities.
 Many hospitalized patients miss the pets they left at home.
-A visit from a pet can motivate them to get better so they can return home to their own fur babies.
+A visit from a pet can motivate them to get better so they can return home to their pet.

-2. Animal-assisted therapy involves animals specially trained to assist physical and occupational therapists with their patients.
-Pets can improve limb mobility and fine motor skills in patients as they stroke their coats.
-Imagine how a game of fetch could help improve a patient’s physical AND mental state!
+- Animal-assisted therapy involves animals specially trained to assist physical and occupational therapists with their patients.
+Pets can improve limb mobility and fine motor skills as patients stroke their coats.
+A game of fetch may help improve a patient’s physical and mental state.
 Plus, therapy pets help patients relearn pet care skills so they can take care of their own pets when they return home.

-3. Facility therapy is a little different.
-These therapy pets often reside at the care center and are trained to monitor and engage patients with Alzheimer’s disease or other mental illnesses.
+- Facility therapy is a little different.
+Therapy pets involved in facility therapy often live at the care center and are trained to monitor and engage patients with Alzheimer’s disease or other mental illnesses.
 They learn the limitations and boundaries of the residents and help keep them safe.

 Who should participate in pet therapy?

-People of any age with physical, medical, or emotional problems, whether long or short term, can benefit from pet therapy.
+People of any age with physical, medical, or emotional difficulties, whether long- or short-term, temporary or permanent, can benefit from pet therapy.
 From bedridden patients to more active residents, pet therapy helps a wide range of people.
-People, young and old, find that the presence of a pet is comforting, entertaining, and distracting!
-So just about anybody can participate in pet therapy.
+People young and old find that the presence of a pet is comforting, entertaining, and distracting.

 Who should not participate in pet therapy?

-Pet therapy is great, but it is not for everyone.
+Pet therapy is not helpful for everyone.
 Some people simply do not like animals and being around a pet may increase their stress level.
-Patients with weak immune systems also have to be very cautious about their contact with pets, in case of any asymptomatic infectious diseases the pet may be carrying.
+Patients with weak immune systems must be cautious about their contact with pets because they are more vulnerable to any asymptomatic infectious diseases the pet may carry.

 Are there safety issues with pet therapy?